A continuation of our Meet the Experts Series, Steve Gaskin answers questions regarding his experience and expertise in conjoint analysis.

 In our class action applications, we use the simulator to estimate what reduction in market price is necessary to compensate for the absence of a product feature for the class as a whole.

-To learn more about conjoint analysis, register for our upcoming webinar, "Conjoint Analysis: Providing a Basis for Damages in Class Action Litigation".
+To learn more about conjoint analysis, watch our webinar on demand, "Conjoint Analysis: Providing a Basis for Damages in Class Action Litigation".